HNLMS Abraham Crijnssen (1936): Early service

 The ship was based at Surabaya in the Netherlands East Indies when Japan invaded in 1941.
 Following the Allied defeats at the Battles of the Java Sea and Sunda Strait in late February 1942, all Allied ships were ordered to withdraw to Australia.
 Abraham Crijnssen was meant to sail with three other warships, but found herself proceeding alone.

-To escape detection by Japanese aircraft (which the minesweeper did not have the armament to defend effectively against), the ship was heavily camouflaged with jungle foliage, giving the impression of a small island.
+To escape detection by Japanese aircraft, against which Abraham Crijnssen could not defend herself, she was heavily camouflaged with jungle foliage, giving the impression of a small island.
 Personnel cut down trees and branches from nearby islands, and arranged the cuttings to form a jungle canopy covering as much of the ship as possible.
 Any hull still exposed was painted to resemble rocks and cliffs.
 To further the illusion, the ship would remain close to shore, anchored and immobile during daylight, and only sail at night.
 She headed for Fremantle, Western Australia, where she arrived on 20 March 1942; Abraham Crijnssen was the last vessel to successfully escape Java, and the only ship of her class in the region to survive.

 RAN service

 After arriving in Australian waters, the minesweeper underwent a refit, which included the installation of new ASDIC equipment.
-On 28 September, the minesweeper was commissioned into the RAN as HMAS Abraham Crijnssen.
+On 28 September, she was commissioned into the RAN as HMAS Abraham Crijnssen.
 She was reclassified as an anti-submarine convoy escort, and was also used as a submarine tender for the Dutch submarines that relocated to Australia following the Japanese conquest.
-The ship's Dutch sailors were supplemented with survivors from the British destroyer and Australian personnel, all under the command of an Australian lieutenant.
+Her Dutch sailors were supplemented with survivors from the British destroyer and Australian personnel, all under the command of an Australian lieutenant.
 The wardroom tradition of hanging a portrait of the commissioned ship's reigning monarch led to some tension before it was decided to leave Queen Wilhelmina of the Netherlands on the bulkhead instead of replacing her with King George VI of the United Kingdom, which was installed in the lieutenant's cabin.

 While escorting a convoy to Sydney through Bass Strait on 26 January 1943, Abraham Crijnssen detected a submarine on ASDIC.
-The convoy was ordered to scatter, while Abraham Crijnssen and depth charged the submarine contact.
+The convoy was ordered to scatter, while she and depth-charged the submarine contact.
 No wreckage of the suspected submarine was found.
 A pair of hastily released depth charges at the start of the engagement damaged the minesweeper; several fittings and pipes were damaged, and all of her centerline rivets had to be replaced during a week-long dry-docking.